 What are your responsibilities if you are performing the review of a consolidated entity that includes a subsidiary audited or reviewed by another accountant?

 First, obtain and read the subsidiary report.

-Second, decide whether to make reference to the other accountants in your review report.
-If reference is made, AR-C 90.79 states "the accountant should clearly indicate in the accountant's review report that the accountant used the work of other accountants and should include the magnitude of the portion of the financial statements audited or reviewed by the other accountants."
+Second, decide whether to refer to the other accountants in your review report.
+If reference is made, AR-C 90.122 states the accountant should clearly indicate in the accountant's review report that the accountant used the work of other accountants.
+The report should also include the magnitude of the portion of the financial statements audited or reviewed by the other accountants."
 See Illustration 6 in Appendix C of AR-C 90 for sample report language.
 If you refer to the other accountant, you will state that your conclusion, as it relates to the entity reviewed by the other accountants, is based solely on their report.

-If the reporting framework requires that management evaluate going concern (FASB has such a requirement), then you should perform review procedures in regard to that and other related information.
+If the reporting framework requires that management evaluate going concern (FASB has such a requirement), then you should perform going concern review procedures.
+Those procedures include:

 In addition to historical financial statements, AR-C 90 may be applied to the following:

 - Specified elements, accounts, or items of a financial statement, including schedules of:

 - Income tax provisions